Rhodes House

-Rhodes House is a building part of the University of Oxford in England.
+Rhodes House is a building of the University of Oxford in England.
 It is located on South Parks Road in central Oxford, and was built in memory of Cecil Rhodes, an alumnus of the university and a major benefactor.
 It is listed Grade II* on the National Heritage List for England.

 History

 The will of Cecil Rhodes (1853–1902) created scholarships that became known as Rhodes Scholarships, administered by the Rhodes Trust.

 Construction of Rhodes House began in 1926 after the Rhodes Trust purchased the two-acre plot from Wadham College the previous year.
 The mansion was designed by architect Sir Herbert Baker and modelled on the Cape Dutch farmhouse design and traditional English Country mansions.
 This is reflected in the large beams, trans-domed windows and its Tetra-style portico.
 The square rubble walls were designed to be consistent with the Western European 17th century architecture of the Oxford University campus.
 Other features include the open-well staircase constructed from oak, featuring shaped balusters and carved eagle finials.
 Construction was completed in 1928 and the building and its library were handed over to Oxford University.

 Rhodes House was commissioned by the Rhodes Trust as a memorial to Cecil Rhodes, to act as a centre for research for the "British Empire and Commonwealth, of African and the United States of America", and to be the headquarters of the Rhodes Scholarship system and Rhodes Trust.